OxfordDemSci/ex2020/src/README.txt

   - for years 2000 to 2019: World Population Prospects 2019 single year-age population estimates 1950-2019
   - for year 2020: World Population Prospects 2019 single year-age population projections 2020-2100
 - mid-year population
+- mid-year population translated into exposures:
+  - if a region reports annual deaths using the Gregorian calendar definition of a year (365 or 366 days long) set exposures equal to mid year population estimates
+  - if a region reports annual deaths using the iso-week-year definition of a year (364 or 371 days ling), and if there is a leap-week in that year, set exposures equal to 371/365*mid_year_population to account for the longer reporting period. in years without leap-weeks set exposures equal to mid year population estimates

 ## COVID deaths